Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 the upper part is membranous, adjacent to the central fibrous body,

-the middle part is muscular,
+middle part - muscular,

 and the lower one is trabecular.

-With the natural course of the defect, over time, the Kitaev reflex (spasm in response to overstretching) is triggered in the vessels of the pulmonary circulation, which leads to the development transitional stage of pulmonary hypertension...
-During this period, the child stops getting sick, becomes more active, begins to gain weight.
-The patient's stable condition during this phase is the best period for radical surgery.
-The pressure in the pulmonary artery (and, accordingly, in the right ventricle) during this phase ranges from 30 to 70 mm Hg.
-The auscultatory picture is characterized by a decrease in the intensity of the noise when an accent of the II tone appears above the pulmonary artery.
+During the natural course of the defect, over time, the Kitaev reflex (spasm in response to overstretching) is triggered in the vessels of the pulmonary circulation, which leads to the development transitional stage of pulmonary hypertension.
+During this period, the child stops getting sick, becomes more active, and begins to gain weight.
+The stable condition of the patient in this phase is the best period for radical surgery.
+The pressure in the pulmonary artery (and accordingly in the right ventricle) during this phase ranges from 30 to 70 mmHg.
+The auscultatory picture is characterized by a decrease in noise intensity with the appearance of an accent of the second tone above the pulmonary artery.

-In the future, if the surgical correction of the CHD is not performed, the processes of hardening of the lung vessels begin to form ( high pulmonary hypertension - Eisenmenger syndrome).
-This pathological process does not reverse development and leads to a significant increase in pressure in the pulmonary artery (sometimes up to 100-120 mm Hg).
-Auscultation can be used to hear a pronounced accent of the II tone over the pulmonary artery ("metallic" shade).
-The systolic murmur becomes weakly intense, and in some cases it may be completely absent.
-Against this background, it is possible to record the appearance of a new diastolic murmur caused by insufficiency of the pulmonary artery valves (Graham-Still murmur).
-In the clinical picture of the disease, there are many pathological signs: cardiac "hump", expansion of the boundaries of relative cardiac dullness, more to the right.
-Above the lungs, areas of weakened and hard breathing are heard, wheezing rales may occur.
-The most characteristic sign of Eisenmenger's syndrome is a gradual increase in cyanosis, at first peripheral, and later on diffuse.
-This is due to the cross-discharge of blood in the area of the defect of the interventricular septum, which, when the pressure in the right ventricle is exceeded, becomes right-left, i.e. changes its direction.
-The presence of a third stage of pulmonary hypertension in a patient may become the main motive for refusal of cardiac surgeons to perform an operation.
+Subsequently, if surgical correction of congenital heart disease is not performed, processes of hardening of the pulmonary vessels begin to form ( high pulmonary hypertension - Eisenmenger syndrome).
+This pathological process does not develop back and leads to a significant increase in pressure in the pulmonary artery (sometimes up to 100-120 mmHg).
+On auscultation, you can hear a pronounced accent of the second tone over the pulmonary artery (“metallic” tint).
+Systolic murmur becomes weakly intense, and in some cases may be completely absent.
+Against this background, it is possible to record the appearance of a new diastolic murmur caused by insufficiency of the pulmonary valves (Graham-Still murmur).
+The clinical picture of the disease shows many pathological signs: cardiac “hump”, expansion of the boundaries of relative cardiac dullness, more to the right.
+Areas of weakened and harsh breathing can be heard over the lungs, and wheezing may occur.
+The most characteristic sign of Eisenmenger syndrome is a gradual increase in cyanosis, first peripheral, and later diffuse.
+This occurs due to cross-discharge of blood in the area of the ventricular septal defect, which, when the pressure in the right ventricle exceeds, becomes right-left, i.e. changes its direction.
+The presence of stage 3 pulmonary hypertension in a patient may be the main reason for cardiac surgeons to refuse to perform an operation.

-At Doppler echocardiography the location of the defect, its size is specified, the pressure in the right ventricle and pulmonary artery is determined.
-In the first stage of pulmonary hypertension, the pressure in the pancreas does not exceed 30 mm Hg, in the second stage - from 30 to 70 mm Hg, in the third - more than 70 mm Hg.
+At Doppler EchoCG The location of the defect and its size are specified, and the pressure in the right ventricle and pulmonary artery is determined.
+In the first stage of pulmonary hypertension, the pressure in the pancreas does not exceed 30 mmHg, in the second stage – from 30 to 70 mmHg, in the third – more than 70 mmHg.

 What is hypovolemia (definition)